Cluster Munition Ban Policy

-Non-signatory Ethiopia has expressed interest in the convention but has not taken any steps to join it.
+Non-signatory Ethiopia has expressed interest in the Convention on Cluster Munitions, but has not taken any steps to join.
 Ethiopia last participated in a meeting of the convention in 2013.
-It voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2020.
+It voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2021.

-Ethiopia states that it has never produced cluster munitions and denies that it has stockpiled or used cluster munitions.
-There is evidence that cluster bombs have been used in Ethiopia’s Tigray region in the first half of 2021, but the user and circumstances of use are not known.
+Ethiopia states that it has never produced cluster munitions and denies that it has stockpiled or used them.
+There is evidence that cluster bombs were used in Ethiopia’s Tigray region during the first half of 2021, but the responsible party and circumstances of use are not known.

 The Federal Democratic Republic of Ethiopia has not acceded to the Convention on Cluster Munitions.

-Ethiopian officials have expressed interest in the convention but has not taken any steps to accede to it.
-After the convention was adopted in 2008, an Ethiopian official said it was not a question of whether Ethiopia would sign, but rather when.
+Ethiopian officials have expressed interest in the convention, but the country has not taken any steps to accede to it.
+After the convention was adopted in 2008, an Ethiopian official said that it was not a question of whether Ethiopia would sign, but rather when.

-Ethiopia attended a few meetings of the Oslo Process that created the Convention on Cluster Munitions, but it participated only as an observer in the formal negotiations in Dublin in May 2008.
+Ethiopia attended several meetings of the Oslo Process that created the Convention on Cluster Munitions, but participated only as an observer at the formal negotiations in Dublin in May 2008.

-Ethiopia voted in favor of a UN General Assembly (UNGA) resolution on the convention in December 2020 which urged states to “join as soon as possible.”
-It has voted in favor of previous annual resolutions promoting the convention since the first one was introduced in 2015.
+Ethiopia voted in favor of the key United Nations General Assembly (UNGA) resolution on the convention in December 2021, which urged states not party to “join as soon as possible.”
+Ethiopia has voted in favor of previous annual resolutions promoting the convention since the first was introduced in 2015.